-The audit committee or some other competent committee shall review the corporate governance statement.
+The audit committee or some other competent committee shall review the Corporate Governance Statement.
 If the company has no audit committee or other competent committee, the board shall review the statement.
-The auditor shall check that the statement has been issued and that the description of internal control and risk management is consistent with the financial statements.
+The auditor shall check that the statement has been issued and that the description of the main features of the internal control and risk management systems related to the financial reporting process included in it is consistent with the financial statements.

-The description of the main features of the internal control and risk management systems pertaining to the financial reporting process outlines the manner in which the company's internal control and risk management function is organised in order to ensure that the financial reports disclosed by the company give essentially correct information about the company finances.
+The description of the main features of the internal control and risk management systems in relation to the financial reporting process outlines the manner in which the company's internal control and risk management function is organised in order to ensure that the financial reports disclosed to the public by the company give essentially correct information about the company finances.
 The description is given at group level.